kenchan0130/blur-clip-board-image-for-macOS/README.md

 ## Usage

 1. Copy image
-2. Run this command `blur-clip-board-image`
+2. Run the `blur-clip-board-image` command
     - Default blur rate is `8.5`
     - You can also select blur rate with argument like `blur-clip-board-image -r 10`
 3. Paste image

+When you want to more infomation, please run `blur-clip-board-imag -h`.

 ## Demo